MattAo123/oracle_sbc_config_parser/README.md

 ### How to use it

 #### simple_parser.py
-Open the py file, edit the show_test variable putting the output you wanna parse (KEEP ALL THE INDENTATION)
+Open the py file, edit the show_test variable putting the output you wanna parse.
+>NOTE: use triple ' when creating the variable, to keep all the indentation!
 ```python
 ---
 show_test = '''certificate-record